pytorch/pytorch/README.md

 Build with CPU

-It is fairly easy to build with CPU.
+It's fairly easy to build with CPU.
 Visual Studio 2019 version 16.7.6 (MSVC toolchain version 14.27) or higher is recommended.

 Build with CUDA